Adoption Myths & Truths

 4. MYTH: International Adoption Takes Many Years to Complete

 TRUTH: Most America World families are now completing their adoptions within 24 months from the time they apply.
 Some of the wait time includes how quickly the families complete their paperwork (dossier).
 Right now, many China and India adoptions can be completed within 18 months of application.
 Timeframes vary among countries, however, now is a great time to begin the adoption process as many children are now waiting for their forever families.

 5. MYTH: The Birthmother Can Take Your Child Back

 TRUTH: It is important to understand that once an adoption is final, your child is legally your child.
 While this situation can happen with domestic adoption on rare occasions, with international adoptions an adopted child is no different than a birth child once the adoption is finalized in court.

 America World Adoption began in 1994 as a Christian international adoption agency with the sole purpose of assisting families who were called to adopt an orphan who needed a family.
-Today, we have seen over 4,500 orphans placed into Christ-centered homes where they will grow in the knowledge of Jesus.
-America World is respected within the adoption community as a reputable agency with a high degree of integrity.
+Today, we have seen over 4,600 orphans placed into Christ-centered homes where they will grow in the knowledge of Jesus.
+America World is Hague-accredited and is respected within the adoption community as a reputable agency with a high degree of integrity.

-America World's team of professionals would be honored to assist your family in growing your family through the miracle of adoption.
-Learn more about us and our adoption programs at https://awaa.org or contact us at Info@awaa.org or call 800-429-3369.
+America World's team of professionals would be honored to assist you in growing your family through the miracle of adoption.
+Learn more about us and our adoption programs at https://awaa.org/adopt/adoption-programs/ or contact us at Info@awaa.org or call 800-429-3369.